bengineer1981/TJREVERB_SDR/README.txt

 -----------------------------------------------------------------

 GENERAL USAGE/OPERATING INSTRUCTIONS
+This project contains 6 main applications (4 gnuradio flowgraphs and 2 python scripts).
+The python GROUNDSTATION MESSENGER is the endpoint UI at the groundstation used to send messages through GNURadio to the cubesat.
+The python CUBESAT ECHO SERVER receives the message from the GROUNDSTATION MESSENGER and sends the message through GNURadio and back to the GROUNDSTATION MESSENGER which displays the acknowledgement confirming the RF/simulation path was successful.
+(Diagrams below)

+If you run one of the simulation flowgraphs, you need to use the GROUNDSTATION MESSENGER and the CUBESAT ECHO SERVER on the same machine.
+The UHD simulation flowgraph requires 2 SDR radios, but the 'no radio' flowgraph doesn't require any hardware.
+If you run the cubesat UHD or groundstation UHD flowgraphs, you will need one SDR.

+To run the applications:
--make the python scripts executable by running sudo chmod +x
+-make the python scripts executable by running sudo chmod +x scriptname1 scriptname2
 -launch GNURadio Companion (GRC)
 -open one of the flowgraphs
--run the
-This project contains 6 main applications (4 gnuradio flowgraphs and 2 python scripts).
-The python GROUNDSTATION MESSENGER is the endpoint UI at the groundstation used to send messages to the cubesat.
-The python CUBESAT ECHO SERVER sends the message back to the GROUNDSTATION MESSENGER which displays the acknowledgement to confirm the RF path was successful.
+-look at the socket PDU block(s) and note the port numbers -enter them as the follows:
+ TCP server port --> GROUNDSTATION MESSENGER
+ TCP client port --> CUBESAT ECHO SERVER
+-depending on the flowgraph, run one or both of the python scripts and launch the gnuradio flowgraph.
+If you are using the CUBESAT ECHO SERVER you should see the server connect to the flowgraph.
+-typing a message in the GROUNDSTATION MESSENGER will send a message through GNURadio and wait for a return message from the CUBESAT ECHO SERVER

 The operational flow is as follows:
 When using GROUNDSTATION/CUBESAT SIMULATOR UHD